IIDRE/Doc/README.md

 # Doc

-You can find all iidre's products documention
+You can find all IIDRE's products documentation:

-## User guide
+## User guide:

-All command to config UWB devices
+All the commands to configure UWB devices.

-## Supervisor manuel
+## Supervisor manual:

-To use UWBsupervisor user guide
+To use UWBsupervisor.

-## Quick start
+## Getting started:

-to quickely install UWB infrastructure
+To install the UWB infrastructure quickly.